- What does Hired do?

 Alternatives to Hired

-Job seekers who are not accepted into Hired or are looking for a different platform can check out these alternatives:
+Job seekers who are not accepted on the Hired platform or are looking for a different platform can check out these alternatives:

 - Another hiring platform that applies to jobs for you is Triplebyte.
 Like Hired, companies work directly with Triplebyte and “apply to you”, seeking out candidates.
 However, Triplebyte requires lengthy technical interviews before getting started.
 Learn more about Triplebyte in our review.